 “Don’t make me miss my flight to New Jersey.
 I won’t forgive you.”
 I shouted.

 “Yes we know,” one of them said.
-“You’ll soon fly to New Jersey on a special flight.”
+“You’ll soon fly to New Jersey.
+It’s going to be a special flight.”

 I hoped it’s not happening in my dream world.